Hirosvk/Capstone/proposal/README.md

     - [ ] Users have profile page
     - [ ] Users can add their info and share on their profile page
     - [ ] Users select profile pictures

+  - [ ] Flashcard feature for Study Sets
+    - [ ] Users can study one pair vocabularies at a time

   - [ ] Game feature for study sets
     - [ ] Interactive JavaScript game